CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 ---
 layout: post
 title:  "CocoaPods 0.33"
-date:   2014-05-20
+date:   2014-05-21
 author: fabio
 categories: cocoapods releases
 ---

 TL;DR: _CocoaPod 0.33 has been released.
-It is shiny and brings a huge change for our community… the support for CocoaPods trunk._
+It is shiny and brings a huge change for our community… the support for CocoaPods Trunk._

 <!-- more -->